 Gudrun Müller-Mollenhauer : Untitled (Denim)

-Every Friday at 2:30 pm in Finnish
+every Friday at 2:30 pm in Finnish

-Every Sunday at 2:30 pm in Finnish (and in German if needed)
+every Sunday at 2:30 pm in Finnish

 Christa Ebert : Dementia – Sinking into Oblivion